Farm Tour near Louisville with animal encounters

-It was $25 to get a season pass for the family to the play area.
+There is a fee to get a season pass for the family to the play area.
 Since I plan to go back a few times, especially in the fall, we went ahead and got the pass.
-Otherwise, you can pay $10 for a family pass that last through the rest of the summer.
+Otherwise, you can pay for admission for the day.
 (Prices subject to change year to year)

 We spent about 5 hours out of the house, in open spaces on farms, and had a fantastic day.
 You can arrange this fun for your family also.
 Here’s information about booking a farm tour near Louisville at Black Horse Manor.